cybertraining-dsc/fa20-523-302/project/project.md

 The dataset used for this project contains labeled movement data from wearable devices.
 The goal is to establish the potential for wearable devices to provide high-quality data to users and healthcare professionals.

 A dataset gathered from 24 individuals with Apple devices measuring attitude, gravity, and acceleration was used to determine user states.
 The dataset is labeled with six states (walking downstairs, walking upstairs, sitting, standing, walking and jogging) and each sensor has several attributes describing its motion.
+The attitude, gravity, and acceleration readings each have three components corresponding to each axis of freedom.
 Many smartphones and wearables already offer comprehensive sleep tracking features, so sleep motion data will not be considered for this study.
 The CrowdSense iOS application was used to record user movements.
 Each sensor was configured to sample at 50hz, and each user was instructed to start the recording, and begin their assigned activity.